ozakary/water-pimd-simulations/README.md

 ## Compatibility
 - Tested on Ubuntu Linux
 - Support for macOS
-- Not yet implemented for Windows
+- Support for Windows with WSL

 ## Troubleshooting
 - Ensure all system dependencies are installed